Workspace class

 resolveSandbox({ requestContext })Direct link to resolvesandbox-requestcontext-

-Resolve the sandbox for a given request context.
+Resolve the sandbox for a request context.
 When a resolver function is configured, calls it with the provided requestContext.
 When a static sandbox is configured, returns it directly.
 Returns undefined if no sandbox is configured.

 import { RequestContext } from '@mastra/core/request-context'